Tilt Table Testing In Calgary

 -

-The cost of a Tilt Table Test is $165 at Anew Chiropractic Clinic.
+The cost of a Tilt Table Test at Anew Chiropractic Clinic is $165.

-If you have extended health benefits, partial reimbursement may be available depending on your provider.
+If you have extended health benefits, partial reimbursement may be available depending on your provider and plan.
 We recommend checking with your insurance company for coverage details.